WebOrigami/docs/src/content/language/tutorial.md

 This formula calls a built-in function called [@map](/language/@map.html).
 All built-in functions start with an `@` sign.

 This `team` formula says: starting with the tree of structured data in `teamData.yaml`, create a new tree.
-For each person in the data, evaluate the expression `=_/name`.
-The `_` underscore represents the person being operated on, so the expression `_/name` gets the person's `name` field.
+For each person in the data, evaluate the expression `=_/name`, which gets the `name` field of the person being operated on.

-So the `team` formula transforms the team data into a corresponding tree of names:
+So the `team` formula transforms the team data into a corresponding tree of just the names:

 <div class="sideBySide">
   <figure>